 Prolonged sitting can result in a build-up of blood clots in your veins if you are in a confined space.
 While this is cautionary advice for long distance travel, this situation is also a perfect description of a day spent in your beloved recliner.
 Your clot may dissolve on its own or unfortunately turn to a pulmonary embolism which can be fatal.

-Hold for about 20 seconds, then relax the muscles.
+Hold for about 10-20 seconds, then relax the muscles.
 Repeat at least five sets, pushing your quads to contract and relax till you tire them out.
-Next time you want to get out of your lift recliner, consider forcing yourself to stand.
+Next time you want to get out of your lift recliner, force yourself to stand.

 If you are feeling a bit guilty about the amount of vein clogging foods you have downed and ready to make a quick turnaround, you can start with this core exercise that helps to burn off that bulge on your belly.

 With your footrest up and your recliner tilted back, lift your upper body till you feel some pressure in your abdominal area.
 Hold your body in that position for at least two seconds then go back down gently on the seat.